Legal situation for foreign buyers in Sri Lanka

 Mirissa is a beautiful bay, too, and the peninsula has spectacular views over the ocean.

-Between Mirissa and Matara there are a few very beautiful spots, too.
+Between Mirissa and Matara there are quite a few very beautiful spots, too.
 Some have a substantial distance to the main road.

 From Weligama on you'll have less rain.
 Make sure you have a good well on your property for the dry season!